quanru/obsidian-example-lifeos/0. PeriodicNotes/Templates/Yearly.md

 > Setting yearly goals

-%%Setting goals from the "First Things Dimension" and the "Role Dimension" respectively%%
+%%Setting goals from the "Priority First Dimension" and the "Role Dimension" respectively%%

 # Goals

-## First Things Dimension
+## Priority First Dimension
 %%A list of areas experienced during this month, extracted from this year's quartly notes%%
 ```PeriodicPARA
 AreaListByTime